Async Execution for Large Grids

 async def _producer(self):

-"""Partition grid and push tasks to bounded queue."""
+"""Partition the grid and push lazy tasks onto the bounded queue."""

 minx, miny, maxx, maxy = self.bounds